Bartzi/loans/README.md

 of the localizer is
 - `-t` or `--score-threshold` set the threshold that determines when a prediction counts as a good prediction.
 Use this only in conjunction with the `--assessor` option
-- `-v` render a visual backprop overlay on top of each frame that visualized which parts of the image the network is most attracted to
+- `-v` render a visual backprop overlay on top of each frame that visualizes which parts of the image the network is most attracted to

 The next script we want to discuss is the `image_sheeping.py` script.